-What is Instant Coffee?
+What Is Instant Coffee?

-Prior to drying, the brewed coffee may—or may not—be concentrated with one of these methods:
+There are two basic methods for producing instant coffee crystals: freeze-drying and spray-drying.
+Prior to drying, the brewed coffee may—or may not—be concentrated with one of these two methods:

 The spray-drying method of making instant coffee is almost as instantaneous as brewing the coffee.
-The transition from liquid coffee to instant coffee takes only 5 to 30 seconds.
+The transition from liquid coffee to instant coffee crystals takes only 5 to 30 seconds.